antonlukyanov/dl-docker/README.md

 - `run-jl`: creates and runs a new detached container with preconfigured jupyterlab and sshd (login/password is master/master) which can be used for remote python configuration in PyCharm. `$HOME/projects` is mounted to `/workspace/projects` and notebooks are served from `/workspace/projects` folder.
 - `start`: starts stopped container created with `run-jl`.
 - `stop`: stops the container created with `run-jl`.
-- `run-it-rm`: interactively runs specified command in a new container and deletes container when it stops.
+- `run-it`: interactively runs specified command in a new container.
 - `exec`: executes specified command in running container.

 Run `dldocker.py -h` for more detailed information.